 Your staff have lives outside of their jobs and are accomplishing incredible things.
 Whether they run small businesses, are volunteering or participating in a sport, make a note of their hobbies and activities they do in their spare time.

-Then follow-up and celebrate their accomplishments publicly.
-It’s a great way to shine a light on things your staff are involved in other than their day-to-day responsibilities in the workplace.
+Then follow up and celebrate their accomplishments publicly.
+It’s a great way to highlight things your staff are involved in besides their day-to-day work responsibilities.

 While they may be old school, suggestion boxes are a great way to collect anonymous suggestions from your staff.
-People might be tentative to drop notes with a physical suggestion box, so consider an online suggestion box tool.
+People might be tentative about dropping notes with a physical suggestion box, so consider an online suggestion box tool.

 Staff can then share ideas, concerns and thoughts about the company and their role.
-Try to introduce the suggestion box with a set of criteria to keep people from leaving rude comments.
+Try introducing the suggestion box with criteria to keep people from making rude comments.

 With staff choosing to work for your business, let them in on the impact they have.
 For example, perhaps you manage a sales team for a retail store.

-There’s a sale on the floor, and a staff member sold the most items.
+A sale was on the floor, and a staff member sold the most items.
 Make sure to let them know how that affected meeting the targets for the day.
-Sharing this insight can inspire staff to continue to work hard and increase overall productivity.
+Sharing this insight can inspire staff to work hard and increase overall productivity.

-A great benefit to attracting new talent and keeping employees longer is making time for them to volunteer.
-Whether it’s as a team or individually, letting staff volunteer gives them a new appreciation for their job and those around them.
+A great benefit to attracting new talent and keeping employees longer is making time for them to volunteer, whether as a team or individually; letting staff volunteer gives them a new appreciation for their job and those around them.

 It also acts as a great team-building activity and can be shared across company socials.

-One of the many new perks that businesses have started to mention is dog-friendly offices.
-Of course, nothing says stress-free, like a happy puppy wandering around while you work.
+Dog-friendly offices are one of the many new perks businesses have started to mention.
+Of course, nothing says stress-free like a happy puppy wandering around while you work.

-Or better yet when they decide to stop and sleep by your feet.
-But, of course, dogs on the premises may not work for every industry, so instead, you could designate one day where you invite dogs and have an afternoon picnic or take part in puppy yoga.
+Or better yet, they decide to stop and sleep by your feet.
+But, of course, dogs on the premises may not work for every industry, so instead, you could designate one day where you invite dogs and have an afternoon picnic or participate in puppy yoga.

-Swag is always a great perk of the job, especially when a new hire just starts.
+Swag is always a great job perk, especially when a new hire has just started.
 But swag can either work or be a massive waste of money.

-The key to swag that shows your appreciation is investing in high-quality fabrics, good fits, and products that your staff can use.
-Think t-shirts, crewneck sweaters, charging ports, coffee mugs, notepads and more.
+Investing in high-quality fabrics, good fits, and products that your staff can use is the key to swag that shows your appreciation.
+Think t-shirts, crewneck sweaters, charging ports, coffee mugs, and notepads.
 Next, work out the budget you can spend on swag and then use that budget to invest in high-quality swag.